cksapp/Datto-DBPool_PSWrapper/docs/generated/en-US/Get-DBPoolUser.md

 ## DESCRIPTION
 The Get-DBPoolUser function is used to get a user details from DBPool.
-Default will get the current authenticated user details, but can be used to get any user details by username.
+Will retrieve the current authenticated user details, but can also be used to get other user details by username.

 ## EXAMPLES